Lycaena rauparaha

-Lycaena rauparaha, Rauparaha's copper, Fereday’s copper or mokarakare is a species of butterfly endemic to New Zealand.
-It acquired its English common name because it occurred in the same coastal areas as the rangatira (chief) and war leader of Ngāti Toa Maori, Te Rauparaha.
+Lycaena rauparaha, Rauparaha's copper, Fereday's copper or mokarakare is a species of butterfly endemic to New Zealand.
+It acquired its English common name because it occurred in the same coastal areas as the rangatira (chief) and war leader of Ngāti Toa, Te Rauparaha.

 Distribution and habitat

 Lycaena rauparaha can be found along the western and northern coasts of North Island and the northern coast of South Island, where they live mainly among coastal dunes, though they can be found in other coastal habitats where their food plants are present.

 Biology

 Immature stages

 Eggs are laid singularly on the underside of a leaf of a food plant, typically Muehlenbeckia complexa although the species has also been recorded on Muehlenbeckia axillaris, and are greenish-blue with white ridges.

 The larvae are velvet green and closely resemble those of Lycaena salustius.
 It has the typical lappets and ridges of Lycaena species.
 It overwinters as larva, after the first moult, possibly in response to seasonal unavailability of its deciduous food plant.

 Pupation occurs in October.
 Pupae are green-yellow with red-brown wing casings, similar in appearance to those of Lycaena salustius, but without the latter's black abdominal spots.
 Pupae are hidden on the ground under a dead leaf to which they secure themselves.